 Stress incontinence (SUI) happens when there is external pressure or stress placed onto the bladder.
 This extra pressure causes the bladder to leak urine.
 How much urine is passed depends on the level of external pressure applied to the bladder.
 These external pressures are normally in the form of a strenuous physical activity like lifting a heavy object, performing vigorous exercise or even a simple cough, sneeze or giggle.
-Your prelvic floor muscles need to be strong enough to prevent this unintentional leakage of urine.
-So get working on this muscle group and within a very short time (usually within 3 months) you will be surprised how much more control you will have.
+Your pelvic floor muscles need to be strong enough to prevent this unintentional leakage of urine.
+So get working on the muscle group!
+Within a very short time (usually within 3 months) you will be surprised how much more control you will have.

-The more medical or technical definition of stress incontinence is that the sphincter muscle surrounding the urethra (the tube connecting your bladder to the outside world) and the pelvic muscles supporting the urethra are so weakened that pressure on the bladder causes these muscles to give way and allow small amounts of urine to leak from the bladder.
-Depending on your level of urinary incontinence, you might not suffer leakage of urine every time you cough, sneeze, laugh, etc. However, if your bladder is full when you perform a strenuous or sudden physical activity, your chances of experiencing some kind of urinary leakage are increased.
+The more medical or technical definition of stress incontinence is that the sphincter muscle surrounding the urethra (the tube connecting your bladder to the outside world) and the pelvic muscles supporting the urethra are so weakened that pressure on the bladder causes these muscles to give way, allowing small amounts of urine to leak from the bladder.
+Depending on your level of urinary incontinence, you might not suffer leakage of urine every time you cough, sneeze, laugh, etc. However, if your bladder is full when you perform a strenuous or sudden physical activity, there will be a higher chance of experiencing some kind of urinary leakage.

-The main reason that women experience high levels of pelvic floor weakness is that the process of being pregnant and giving birth, tend to put a lot of extra pressure on the pelvic floor muscles.
+The main reason why women experience high levels of pelvic floor weakness is that pregnancy and the process of giving birth, tend to put a lot of extra pressure on the pelvic floor muscles.
 These muscles will only recover if you reactivate and strengthen them.
-Menopause can also cause pelvic floor muscles to lose some of their elasticity and tone, making them less effective.
-If you have had a hysterectomy, your pelvic floor may also have been disrupted and need reinvigoration.
+Menopause can also cause pelvic floor muscles to lose some of their elasticity and tone (tension in a muscle at rest), making them less effective.
+If you have had a hysterectomy, your pelvic floor muscles may also have been disrupted and need reinvigoration.